sshcherbakov/cf-service-tester/README.md

 WebUI interface
 ---------------
-After the application is started its root page at `http://localhost:8080` or `http://cst.cfapps.io` for the PWS will show two icons for Redis and RabbitMQ services indicating their current status:
+After the application is started its root page at for example `http://localhost:8080` or `http://cst.cfapps.io` for the PWS will show two icons for Redis and RabbitMQ services indicating their current status:

 * `UP` service is running
 * `DOWN` service is unavailable (e.g. not bound to the application instance in the cloud)